|

 seven years is branded a destructive tribunal."
 Rabbi Elizer Ben Azariah

 said "once in seventy years."
-Rabbis Tarfon and Akiba said, "If we were
+Rabbis Tarfon and Akiba said, "If

 members of a Sanhedrin, nobody would ever be put to death."
 In